Tulin-10/Favorite_recipe/Brownie_Batter_Chia_Pudding.md

 - Granola, toasted coconut flakes, strawberries, and/or raspberries, for serving (optional)

-Direction:
+## Direction:

--In a medium-sized jar or bowl, combine the coconut milk, water, cacao, 1 tablespoon of the maple syrup, the vanilla, chaga (if using), and salt.
+- In a medium-sized jar or bowl, combine the coconut milk, water, cacao, 1 tablespoon of the maple syrup, the vanilla, chaga (if using), and salt.
 Whisk well.
 Stir in the chia seeds.
 Taste and add the remaining 1 tablespoon maple syrup if necessary.
--Cover and refrigerate for at least 3 hours or overnight, until the chia seeds have absorbed the liquid and the mixture has a pudding-like consistency. (if the mixture is thicker than desired, stir in a splash of water or milk.)
+- Cover and refrigerate for at least 3 hours or overnight, until the chia seeds have absorbed the liquid and the mixture has a pudding-like consistency. (if the mixture is thicker than desired, stir in a splash of water or milk.)
--Serve with any or all of the suggested toppings.
+- Serve with any or all of the suggested toppings.

 ![Brownie Batter Chia Pudding](./images/Brownie_Batter_Chia_Pudding.png)